slate-app/chalk/source/index.html.md

 Usually where you put your site's navigation etc. The header template needs to be included in other templates to be used.
 It comes packaged in `{block header}` in the default HTML template.

+If you need to include the header anywhere manually, use `{include "header"}`

 ## Footer

 Works as per the header.